 The factors utilized by courts in deciding alimony and child support are similar.
 However, these legal issues are totally separate from marital property distribution.

-Contact a NJ Divorce Attorney About Marital Property Distribution
+Contact an NJ Divorce Lawyer About Marital Property Distribution

 If you have recently obtained (or are in the process of obtaining) a divorce in New Jersey, you are entitled to an equitable distribution of your marital property.
 In a divorce case, it is essential that you have legal representation.
-Speak to an experienced NJ divorce attorney as soon as possible by calling Andres Mejer Law
+Speak to an experienced property disputes attorneys Eatontown NJ as soon as possible by calling Andres Mejer Law